doytsujin/chroot-docker-kubernetes/README.md

 libpthread.so.0 => /lib64/libpthread.so.0 (0x00007fda7df3e000)
 ```

+Copy the dependencies to the new root directory (some may already exist there):

 ```
-# Copy ls dependencies to jailbird
 sudo cp /lib64/libselinux.so.1 lib64
 sudo cp /lib64/libcap.so.2 lib64
 sudo cp /lib64/libacl.so.1 lib64